February 2017: Began work during Phase 2

 - Jill Robinson, program coordinator, Equal Opportunity and Diversity

 - Rebecca Schwertfeger, director of talent acquisition, UI Health Care Human Resources

 - Cheryl Reardon, chief HR officer and associate vice president, University Human Resources

 - Joni Troester, assistant vice president for benefits, health, and productivity, University Human Resources

-- Kevin Ward, assistant vice president for human resources administration, University Human Resources
+- Kevin Ward, senior director for HR policy and administration, University Human Resources